cupcake-recipes.com

 Ingredients

-• Eggs: Two large eggs to bind everything together.
+• Eggs: Two large eggs at room temperature to bind it all together.

-Lemon Blueberry Buckle ingredients organized and measured on kitchen counter
+Lemon Blueberry Cake ingredients organized and measured on kitchen counter

 Step-by-Step Instructions